 - Toothpaste: Often weaker than what you might be accustomed to.
 Japanese toothpaste also often does not contain fluoride (neither does the water) and tooth brushes can be smaller than those in your home country.

 - Deodorant: Japanese antiperspirants deodorant is not the best.
 You’re arriving in the summer and will be sweaty for most of the day.
-Bring as much as you think you’ll need to survive a while and consider having people send stuff from home.
+Amazon might carry brands you want, but this could cost a premium.

 Medication